ZequnZ/python-x-docker-handbook/Readme.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)  [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE)

-In this repo, I will introduce how to use Docker to support Python project/application development.
+In this repo, I will introduce how to use Docker to support Python project/application development and provide some prototypes that can be used for your development.

 Content：
 - how to set up a **reproducible development environment** using Docker container for Python